In Memory of our 3 Squadron

 Son of Alexander Hamilton Willis and Gladys Willis, of Balldale, New South Wales, Australia.

 On 22/1/43 at 0755 twelve 3 Squadron Kittyhawks took off on an armed recce of the Pisida-Zuara area.
-The bottom six bombed the landing ground at Ben Gardane where fifteen enemy single-engined aircraft were seen, the top six bombed 100 nose to tail vehicles.
-Whilst forming up after strafing the Pisida-Zuara road, Flight Sergeant Willis in Kittyhawk IIA FL325 was possibly hit by flak, he ran into the tail of Sergeant (A. N. 'Sandy') Jones's FL336 cutting off most of Jones's tailplane Willis spun in near Ben Gardane.
+The bottom six bombed the landing ground at Ben Gardane where fifteen enemy single-engined aircraft were seen, the top six bombed a hundred nose-to-tail vehicles.
+Whilst forming up after strafing the Pisida-Zuara road, Flight Sergeant Willis in Kittyhawk IIA FL325 was possibly hit by flak, he ran into the tail of Sergeant (A. N. 'Sandy') Jones's FL336, cutting off most of Jones's tailplane.
+Willis spun in near Ben Gardane.
 (Sergeant Jones managed to return to base with a badly damaged rudder and aileron.)
-Alex Willis was found on the 5th of March at PP.(0) J 7142 (Pisida sheet No.1, Libya 1:500,000) and buried by his aircraft.
+Alex Willis was found on the 5th of March at J7142 and buried by his aircraft.
 Later his body was moved to Tripoli War Cemetery.

 Squadron Leader Ronald James Watt, service number